 This advanced imaging technology allows us to image patients in 3-dimensions which is extremely helpful for implant dentistry.
 This allows us to precisely treatment plan the placement of dental implants to avoid injury to nerves, sinuses or other vital structures that cannot be seen with 2-dimensional digital dental imaging.
 It also allows us to visualize oral pathology (tumors and lesions), cracked roots, root abscesses, third molars (wisdom teeth), impacted canines (teeth that are “stuck” in the bone and can’t erupt), and sinus pathology.
 The digital scanner’s 2-D feature is also very important and allows us to take routine dental X-rays without having to place a sensor in the patient’s mouth.
 This is extremely helpful for gaggers and young children who cannot tolerate an intra-oral sensor.
 This is as high-tech as dental gets!

 “A picture is worth a thousand words”.
 This tiny camera magnifies what the dentist is seeing by up to 150x.
 The dentist can take pictures of your teeth to show you what they are seeing.
 The pictures can then be viewed by you and the doctor together in the treatment room .
-This is very helpful to document oral lesions or to take pictures of teeth with cracks or other problems you may not be able to see or feel.
+This is very helpful to document oral lesions or to take pictures of teeth with cracks, for cavity detection or other problems you may not be able to see or feel.

 Our office advocates the placement of sealants primarily for the permanent 1st and 2nd molars around the age of 6 for the 1st molars and age 12 for the 2nd molars.
 Sealants will occasionally be recommended for baby teeth, permanent premolars, or 3rd molars (wisdom teeth) if the patient has a very high cavity risk or other special circumstance.
 Placement of sealants typically only requires a 15-30 minute appointment with the doctor.